Skip to main content

 THE HALINA WIND PRESTON HOLOCAUST EDUCATION COMMITTEE

-HEC Co-Chairs - Lisa Dadone-Weiner and Kerry Meluskey
+HEC Co-Chairs - Kerry Meluskey and Steve Gonzer

 HEC Staff - Rabbi Ellen Bernhardt

-The Halina Wind Preston Holocaust Education Committee is an interfaith volunteer group comprised of Holocaust survivors and their families, Holocaust scholars, teachers, clergy, and community advocates.
-Committee members are responsible for the development and implementation of programs for the Halina Wind Preston Holocaust Education Center.
-Support from the Jewish Federation of Delaware and the Siegel Jewish Community Center in Wilmington, along with various grants and individual contributions, fund this work.
+The Halina Wind Preston Holocaust Education Committee is an interfaith diverse volunteer group comprised of families of Holocaust survivors, Holocaust scholars, teachers, clergy, and community advocates.
+Committee members are responsible for the development and implementation of programs for the Halina Wind Preston Holocaust Education Committee.
+Support from the Jewish Federation of Delaware and the Siegel Jewish Community Committee in Wilmington, along with various grants and individual contributions, fund this work.

 REMEMBRANCE